 Project funding is provided through four programs:

-- The Boys’ and Men’s Health team grants supports three Ontario research teams focused on men’s health (funded collaboratively with the CIHR Institute of Gender and Health and CANFAR).
+- The Boys’ and Men’s Health team grants supports three Ontario teams focused on men’s health (funded collaboratively with the CIHR Institute of Gender and Health and CANFAR).

 Funding by priority population